 Is data privacy and security something that the industry is aware of? are they seeking this, or are they ”we’ll get to it once we have a problem?”

 My perception is that they are looking at it much more in that second way.
-There is a big rush in this business to sales and profitability, which is totally understandable.
+There is a big rush in this business to sales and profitability, which is understandable.
 People see the cannabis opportunity as a bit of a gold rush and comply with laws or protect themselves against what may seem like a remote possibility of a breach that’s not the first thing in their mind.
-The first thing on their mind is getting sales and generating revenue, so I see that is the huge risk factor for this industry.
+The first thing on their mind is getting sales and generating revenue, so I see that as the huge risk factor for this industry.
 The fact that it’s a rush to profitability.